David Carlyle poses for a promotional shot staring directly to camera

 A few words from David himself:

 I was really thrilled to get a chance to work with the third-year actors on this module.
-When I was training, we had so little time to experiment with acting in the medium of camera, and I think it is great that ICTheatre offer students so much time to grapple with these skills.
+When I was training, we had so little time to experiment with acting in the medium of camera, and I think it is great that this course offers students so much time to grapple with these skills.
 The students dived in headfirst, and you could see the difference in their confidence by the end of the module – and they seemed excited by the possibilities of acting for camera.
 Acting is acting, of course, but you have to suit the space; the camera opens up different ways to express your character, and the students really seemed to enjoy exploring that!

-To discover more about joining Institute for Contemporary Theatre, including auditions and how to apply, contact us at [email protected] or book an Open Day on our Events page.
+To discover more about Performers College, including auditions and how to apply, contact us at [email protected] or book an Open Day on our Events page.

 Author